 Marketable Securities is nothing but a financial instrument that can be bought or sold very easily.
-Marketable securities are very important investment class and are favorites of major corporates.
+These securities are very important investment class and are favorites of major corporates.
 As noted in the below picture, Microsoft has more than 50% of its Total Assets as Short Term Investments or Marketable Securities.
 Why?

-- What are Marketable Securities?
+- What are Marketable Securities on the Balance Sheet?

 - Features of Marketable Securities

 - Why Corporates and Individual purchase low yielding marketable securities?

 What are Marketable Securities?